- Identify typical physical developmental milestones in preschool children.

 - Discuss factors that influence physical growth and development.

-The preschool years are a time of what seems like constant movement.
-Preschoolers are busy moving in their environments, both indoors and outdoors.
+The preschool years are a time of what seems like constant motion.
+Preschoolers are busy moving in their environments, both indoors and outside.
 They spend large amounts of time running, climbing, jumping, and chasing each other; they scribble, paint, build, pour, cut with scissors, put puzzles together, and string beads.
-Their motor skills are significantly refined from the time they were toddlers; they are more coordinated than toddlers and more purposeful in their actions.
-They demonstrate speed and strength, and they become increasingly more independent.
+Their motor skills are significantly refined from the time they were toddlers, and they are much more coordinated and purposeful in their actions.
+They also demonstrate improved speed and strength, and become increasingly more independent.

 Physical Growth and Appearance

-During the preschool years there is a steady increase in children’s height, weight and muscle tone (Trawick-Smith, 2014).
-Compared with toddlers, preschoolers are longer and leaner.
-Their legs and trunks continue to grow, and their heads are not so large in proportion to their bodies.
-As preschoolers’ bodies develop over time, the areas in their brains that control movement continue to mature, thus enabling them to perform gross-motor skills such as running, jumping, throwing, climbing, kicking, and skipping, and fine-motor skills such as stringing beads, drawing, and cutting with scissors.
+A steady increase in children’s height, weight, and muscle tone occurs during the preschool years.
+(Trawick-Smith, 2014).
+Compared with toddlers, preschoolers are taller and leaner.
+Their legs and trunks continue to grow, and their heads are not as large in proportion to their bodies.
+As preschoolers’ bodies develop over time, the areas in their brains that control movement continue to mature, enabling them to master gross and fine-motor skills.

 Let’s take a look at preschoolers’ physical development.
 Read the chart below for a closer look at what preschoolers can do with their bodies.
 Keep in mind that each child is unique and that individual differences exist in regard to the precise age at which children meet these milestones.
-Milestones should not be seen as rigid checklists by which to judge or evaluate children’s development.
-Rather, as highlighted in the Cognitive Course, milestones provide a guide for when to expect certain skills or behaviors to emerge in young children based on cognitive development, gross-motor development, fine-motor development, hearing, speech, vision, and social-emotional development.
+Milestones should not be seen as rigid checklists to evaluate children’s development.
+Rather, as highlighted in the Cognitive Development course, milestones provide a guide for when to expect certain skills or behaviors to emerge in young children which are based on their cognitive development, gross-motor development, fine-motor development, hearing, speech, vision, social-emotional development, and other factors.
 Think of milestones as guidelines to help you understand and identify typical patterns of development in children and to help you know when and what to look for as children mature.
 Like a family’s pediatrician, preschool teachers must be knowledgeable about children’s developmental milestones.
 You can use your knowledge of these milestones to meet children’s needs in your classroom.
 Even though the skills highlighted in the chart develop in a predictable sequence over the preschool years, each child is unique.
-Your goal is to help all children grow and learn to their potential.
+Your goal is to help all children grow and learn to reach their maximum potential.